Inter-rater reliability of AMSTAR-2 in a review of systematic reviews about interventions to prevent adverse events in the intensive care unit

 Methods: We assessed the methodological quality with the AMSTAR-2 tool in an overview of systematic reviews about interventions to prevent adverse events in the intensive care unit (1).
 The study team was divided to evaluated 38 systematic reviews in pairs.
 We measured inter-rater agreement between reviewers.
 Kappa weighted score for agreement between pairs of ratters was calculated and compared by each study and AMSTAR-2 item.

-Results: Agreement between reviewers was significantly high (77.6%) with a good strength of agreement (kw=0.65, p<.01), been these results consistent with critical and noncritical items (74.3, .64, p<.01; and 80.9, .62, p<.01 respectively).
+Results: Agreement between reviewers was significantly high (77.6%) with a good strength of agreement (kw=0.65, p-value < .01), been these results consistent with critical and noncritical items (74.3, .64, p-value < .01; and 80.9, .62, p-value < .01 respectively).
 Critical items with the least agreement were those referring to the risk of bias and the assessment of heterogeneity in non-randomized studies (9.2 and 11.2), respectively.
 The non-critical items with the least agreement were the explanation of the study designs selection and description in detail of the included studies (items 3 and 8).